 Final registration deadline: 4 weeks prior to course start date

 Accepted forms of payment for registration are by: credit card, check or purchase order.
-Registration will be available from this page in fall of 2017.
+Registration is now closed.
+Check back this fall for information on the Spring 2019 session.

 *Prices are subject to change

 General Hotel Pricing: